 Abstract: By the mid-1980s, in the USSR, due to various objective and subjective factors, a situation was formed in which the accumulated unresolved problems led to such negative phenomena as the loss of economic development rates.
 Social corrosion and deformation of the system indicated that the country is in a pre-crisis state.
 The indifference of the center to the national identity, the unsettledness of many problems of the development of the nation was reflected in the national consciousness, giving rise to feelings of resentment for their people.
 This created the ground for aggravation of the accumulated contradictions and acquired an explosive character.
-Despite the fact that there have been cases of aggravation of interethnic relations in the country, in this sphere, only phrases and substitution of real problems by their varnishing and retouching of realities prevailed for many years.
+Despite the fact that there have been cases of aggravation of real problems by their varishing and retouching of realities prevailed for many years.
 Together with thought out actions are schemes that barely held back the pressure of life.
 And when in the years of perestroika, the pressure on them increased significantly, they burst.